apache/arrow-site/community.md

   <li> <code>dev@</code> is for discussions about contributing to the project development {% include mailing_list_links.html list="dev" %} </li>
 </ul>

+#### Tags

+The mailing lists follow the convention of prefixing subjects with one or more tags in order to clarify the scope and purpose of messages.
+For example:

+- [ANNOUNCE] Apache Arrow 11.0.0 released
+- [DISCUSS][C++] C++ API as a user-facing API
+- [Java][Arrow IPC] Extreme memory usage when reading feather files

-When emailing one of the lists, you may want to prefix the subject line with one or more tags, like `[C++] why did this segfault?`, `[Python] trouble with wheels`, etc., so that the appropriate people in the community notice the message.
+When emailing one of the lists, please prefix the subject line with one or more tags.
+Depending the topic of your email, tags may include one or more:

+- Supported Enivronments: e.g., `[C++]`, `[Java]`, `[Python]`, etc.
+- Specifications and Protocols: e.g., `[Format]`, `[Flight RPC]`, `[ADBC]`, etc.

+You may also prefix your subject line with `[DISCUSS]` if your email is intended to prompt a discussion rather than get an answer to a specific question.

+#### Voting

+Votes are held periodically on the dev@ mailing list and are indicated by the `[VOTE]` prefix.
+These votes are part of the formal [Apache Software Foundation voting process](https://community.apache.org/committers/voting.html).
+Members of the community are encouraged to engage with these posts by replying with a body of "+1 (non-binding)" if they are in support of the respective proposal.
+The result of a vote will be posted back to the dev@ mailing list with the prefix `[RESULT][VOTE]`.

+#### Other Lists

 You may also wish to subscribe to these lists, which capture some activity streams: